 White chocolate is technically not chocolate.
 It's cocoa butter (the fat from the cacao bean) combined with loads of sugar, milk solids, and often pesky emulsifiers.
 To whip up white chocolate bark, choose the purest white chocolate you can find.

-🧾 Ingredients
+The Ingredients

+All you need for crunchy, scrumptious chocolate bark is two ingredients: chocolate and your favorite mix-ins.
 Nutrient-dense nuts, seeds, and dried fruit add flavor, texture, protein, and fiber to your chocolate bark moment.
-A win-win if I ever heard of one!

-🌡️On Tempering
+On Tempering

 Most of the chocolate you buy at the grocery store is already in temper.
-This is a chocolatier's term, that among other characteristics, means the sugars in the chocolate are crystallized appropriately.
+This is a chocolatier's term, which among other characteristics, means the sugars in the chocolate are crystallized appropriately.
 So they will melt nicely, then set shiny and break with a lovely snap.

 You can certainly use a thermometer when melting chocolate at home.
 But as detailed above, classical tempering is not necessary for home pursuits.
 The most important element is to use a very dry bowl.
 As even a small drop of water will cause melted chocolate to seize, or harden.